Brno Region Museum

 Komenského 10 and Masarykovo náměstí 24, 586 01 Jihlava

-OGV in Jihlava is housed in two valuable Renaissance burgher houses in the historic center of Jihlava, and its exhibition, collection, research and publishing activities focus primarily on art from the nineteenth century to the present.
-He now manages more than 6,000 works of art in his collections.
+The Vysočina Regional Gallery is housed in two valuable Renaissance burgher houses in the historical center in Jihlava.
+Its exhibition, collection, research and publishing activities primarily focus on art from the 19th century to the present times.
+It holds more than 6,000 art objects.http://www.ogv.cz/vyzva_deti_c

 West Bohemian Museum in Plzeň